Register for the Credential Assembly Services (CAS)

 - SAFETY schools are those where you are at, or close to, the school’s 75th percentile

-Ask for letters of recommendation
+Ask for Letters of Recommendations

-Finalize and submit your Resume
+Finalize your Resume

-- Submit your resume by attaching it to your LSAC application
+- Submit your resume by attaching it to your LSAC application.

 - Law schools want to see commitment and follow-through (really emphasize why you want to go to law school)

 - Requirements for the statement will vary by school.
 Make sure to avoid using blanket statements and change it accordingly to each application

 - Submit your personal statement by attaching it to your electronic LSAC application

 - Don’t rush this process.
 Many students need to write 3-6 drafts to craft a strong, concise and memorable personal statement.